jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 quarter of an  hour to compute the  square root, 9 minutes  of which I spent computing a 17-by-9 division.

-Then I  swiched on my computer  and I wrote a  programme with Newton's method  and `Arithmetic::PaperAndPencil`.
+Then I switched  on my computer and I wrote  a programme with Newton's method  and `Arithmetic::PaperAndPencil`.
 Of course,  to get  similar results, I  had to compute the  square root of 2×10^16,  using a first value equal to 10^8.
 The previous chapter will explain why.
 There is a